HaxLua/Character-Select-State/README.md

 ------
 **Note: Still in beta!**
 ------
-# how to get it working?
+# How to get it working?

 1. Go to line 717 or do find SONG.player1
 **Image**